Her coal-black eyes widened. “But, son! The queen’s men. Your father’s friends rescued you, but we don’t know anyone at the fort.”

 Sheerah slipped her arm into his.
 “Does my little brother think he’s David, the shepherd lad, visiting the field of battle?”

 “Oh, yeah.
 That’s me, Sheers.
 I just can’t find my trusty sling and five smooth stones.”
 He wrapped a clean cloth around pitas and slid them into his pack beside the goatskin.
 He opened the pantry.
-“Okay, Mom?”
+“Okay, Mother?”
 He added a small skin of red wine.
 He put figs, a brick of raisins, and a piece of cheese inside another cloth and laced the flap over it all.

 Elijah’s dad held up a hand.
 “Your mother’s right, son.”